 Kids respond much better when we lead like the good shepherd who didn’t seek to control the disciples but showed them how to do things like I talked about earlier.
 He involved them in the things He was doing and then sent them out on their own to give it a try.
 We never see Jesus, the good shepherd, forcing anyone to do anything against his will.
 He led with influence that drew on the internal desire of the disciples and the crowds to follow Him.
 They then chose to make changes in their lives because of that approach.
 In fact, when I did the radio series, Anchor Dad, I found research that indicated this was one of the reasons dads were so important.
 Dads often make room for their kids to have some autonomy, to go ahead and wrestle and take risks while moms and their protective instinct often get in the way.
 In today’s society parents’ fear of what could happen to their children has significantly increased.
 As a result both moms and dads can tend to bend towards control and being directive as opposed to being relational with open discussions that help kids come to their own decisions, which is vital in empowering them to make good decisions when autonomous.

 I’ve found having a great relationship with your kids increases your influence and actually protects them.
 I think this is really good news for the one in four moms who find themselves raising children on their own.
-I have coached these moms and kids and often found that even while struggling because of emotional wounds from divorce and the loss of their father, they are far more responsible and involved in doing practical tasks.
+With the moms and kids that I work with I have often found that even while struggling because of emotional wounds from divorce and the loss of their father, they are far more responsible and involved in doing practical tasks.
 They are far better prepared for life on their own because they’ve had to pick up some responsibilities in their home like cooking meals, doing laundry and helping clean.
 Taking on responsibilities actually builds their confidence and helps them start to feel good about themselves.
 Once they heal from their other wounds, these kids are really set to take off and do well in life.

 Quality Time not Quantity Time